thies/real-estate-semimar/README.md

-## Real Estate Research Seminars
+## Virtual Real Estate Seminars

 As we are collectively embracing online meetings...
-Shall we come together for regular real estate research seminars?
+Shall we come together for regular real estate seminars?
 Thursdays, fortnightly, 4-5 pm UK time?

 This initiative is still very malleable.
 Others are working on similar ideas and we should be able to find a good setup that works for most of us.
 Let's get the ball rolling and work out organisational details along the way?
 In the end, a good seminar is nothing but an interesting paper meeting a good audience.